magento/devdocs/src/cloud/docker/docker-syncing-data.md

 If you do not specify a `--sync-engine` option, the Magento Docker build uses the `native` option.

-On macOS or Windows systems, you can configure file synchronization using Mutagen or docker-sync by adding the `--sync-engine="<type>"` option to the `docker:build` command.
+On macOS or Windows systems, you can configure file synchronization using Mutagen or docker-sync by adding the `--sync-engine="<type>"` option to the `ece-docker build:compose` command.

 For example: